Best Gravel Patio Ideas: DIY Design & Materials

 In terms of installation, a pea gravel patio can cost around $5 per square foot, including the base rock.
 The bigger the project is, the more expenses you would incur.

-Some additional questions which affect the cost of a pea gravel patio are:
+Some additional questions that affect the cost of a pea gravel patio are:

 Depth of the pea gravel patio – The depth of the pea gravel patio naturally affects the amount of stone you will be needing to cover it.